-Do you have plans to beautify your room?
+Do you have plans to paint a room or two?

-If you are painting your kitchen, your ducted rangehood could help.
-It is like a powerful exhaust fan that can help you get rid of paint fumes quickly.
-It will filter the room’s air and can keep it clean while you are painting.
+If you are painting your kitchen or bathroom, your ducted exhaust vents can help.
+They can help you get rid of paint fumes quickly.
+It will also help filter the room’s air and keep it clean while you are painting.

 - Turn on the house ventilation system.

-Most of the modern houses and buildings have a central ventilation system.
-If you have installed a mechanical ventilation system, you should turn it on for a steady clean airflow into the room.
+Many houses and buildings have a central ventilation system.
+If you have a whole house exhaust, you should turn it on for a steady clean airflow into the room.

-If you have vents in other rooms, you should close them to force more air into the space that you are painting.
+Close the vents in other rooms to force more air into the space that you are painting.